owatte/scad-aquarium-dome-plant-holder/README.md

 Ball Aquatic Moss Plants Cultivation created with openscad (Dome Shape Aquarium Marimo Moss)

 ## Generate STL

 The .scad file provides both dome and stopper parts.

 To generate 2 distincts STL files, you just have to set `true` or `false` on `DOME` and `STOPPER` constants (line 20, 21).

-### generate dome STL
+### dome STL
 ```
 DOME = true;
 STOPPER = false;
 ```

-### generate stopper STL
+### stopper STL
 ```
 DOME = false;
 STOPPER = true;
 ```

-## Download thing on Makerbot site
+## Download STL on thingiverse site

-This thing is available on makerbot site, with pictures.
+STL is available on makerbot site, with pictures.

 ### Printing

-I printed my domes using a prusa MK2 printer
+I printed my domes using a prusa MK2 printer.

 ### Makerbot

-The STL file and pictures are [available on makerbot](https://www.thingiverse.com/thing:3250524)
+The STL files and some pictures are [available on thingiverse](https://www.thingiverse.com/thing:3250524)

 ## Licence